jafioti/luminal/README.md

 println!("Result: {:?}", c.retrieve().unwrap().data);
 ```

+## Getting Started
+Run `cargo run --example simple` to see a super simple example.

+**Llama**
+Run `bash examples/llama/setup/setup.sh` and then `cargo run --release --example llama` to start generating text.

 ## Why does this look so different from other DL libraries?
 Most deep learning libraries are eager-first, meaning each op call directly operates on the data.
-So when you see `x + y`, the addition actually happens right there.
-This is great for debugging, it works exactly as most developers expect.
+When you see `x + y`, the addition actually happens right there.
+This is great for debugging because it works exactly as most developers expect.

-However, this isn't great for performance because what makes sense for a developer doesn't make sense for the machine, in the same way that no one writes assembly by hand.
+However, this isn't great for performance.
+What makes sense for a developer doesn't make sense for the machine, in the same way that no one writes assembly by hand.
 Most libraries try to fix this problem by tacking on operator fusion or JIT compilation to try to change the compilation flow to something better for the machine.
 Turns out this is [super](https://pytorch.org/docs/stable/dynamo/index.html) [difficult](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) [even](https://pytorch.org/docs/stable/jit.html) [for](https://pytorch.org/docs/stable/fx.html#torch.fx.symbolic_trace) Pytorch!

 Luminal takes a different approach, more similar to [XLA](https://www.tensorflow.org/xla), and [tinygrad](https://github.com/tinygrad/tinygrad).
-Here everything's static.
+Everything's static here.
 When you write out an expression like `x + y`, no actual computation happens.
 The operation is recorded to a directed acyclic computation graph for execution later.
 Only once `graph.execute()` is ran does the computation happen. *But isn't that just lazy execution?* Yes it is!
 But in luminal **everything is done this way**.
 All neural networks are built up as one or a few static computation graphs, and executed later.

 ## But Why?
 A consequence of this is that the actual computation that gets ran can be radically different than the code that was written.
 Since we have an entire neural network fully represented in a compute graph, our optimizers have global knowledge and can do much more aggressive optimization **without any sync points**.

 Of course, we can still split the network into multiple seperate graphs if we want to insert dynamic control flow part-way through, which means this method doesn't preclude optimizations like KV caching, because the KV cached forward pass is just a seperate graph!
+See `examples/llama` for an example of a KV cache.

 Some huge benefits are now unlocked:
 - Aggressive kernel fusion